RadarSlime/Python-Projects/README.md

 run the file from the command prompt (no args)

 ## Punix Restore (Addon for punix)
+Download PunixRestore.py and insert it into C:/punix/PunixInternals

 run using PunixRestore.bat in C:/punix

 # Command Line Messenger Application